 Esperanza was curious as to the way Pierre entered the shop.
 He turned to the side and ducked his head as if the door was narrower and shorter than it was.

 “Doing what?” he said as he straightened up, feeling safe that he’d cleared the door.

 Following her orders, he turned back around, and again turned to the side and ducked his head until he was outside.
 Confused, Pierre turned around to face Esperanza, shrugging his shoulders and turning up his hands.

 “Now, come back in,” she said.

-Pierre again began to walk through the door like he had every other door in his adult life, and was immediately interrupted by Esperanza, “Ah, ah, ah!
+Pierre again began to walk through the entry like he had every other door in his adult life, and was immediately interrupted by Esperanza, “Ah, ah, ah!
 Stand up straight.”
 He did.
 “Face me!”
 He did this as well.
 “Now, take a step!”

 “Some coffee,” Esperanza offered.

 “Well, I was already going to have some, so it will be you who are joining me.
 Have a seat.
 I’ll be right back.”